Thaaqib-Adams/Group1-1/README.md

 Brief for Assignment

+PLEASE INCLUDE YOUR NAME + SURNAME & STUDENT NUMBER (IN COMMENTS) OF YOUR FILES THAT YOU CREATE!!

 1. Each team member will setup/create your GIT account on Github.com.
 2. The team leader will then:
 a. create a repository on Github.com and;